Skip to main content

 • story

 The story of the game is generally viewed as clichéd and lacking depth, often described as a typical "feudal Japan fantasy" involving demons and a hero's journey.
-While some players appreciate the presentation and art direction, many criticize the storytelling for being basic and unengaging, with a need for more originality and polish to elevate the overall experience.
-Despite its shortcomings, a few players find the story enjoyable enough to complement the gameplay and visuals.
+While some players appreciate the intriguing premise and presentation, many criticize the storytelling for being short, poorly paced, and unengaging, leading to a lack of investment in the plot.
+Overall, the narrative is seen as a missed opportunity that detracts from the game's potential, despite its appealing visuals and gameplay.

 • “That's bad storytelling.”

-• “The story of the game is that a man fuses his soul with a dragon giving him power, but I can't get invested in a plot that is cliché as hell.
-It needs something to stand out and grab the player.”
+• “The story of the game is that a man fuses his soul with a dragon giving him power and blah blah blah.
+I'm sorry, but I can't get invested in a plot that is cliché as hell.
+Of course, it fits the plot perfectly, but it needs to be more different; it needs something to stand out and grab the player.”

 • “The story is your typical 'feudal Japan fantasy' featured in so many movies: demons come to the earth, someone with magic slays the demons, they come back stronger than ever centuries later, and the player starts a journey to slay them.”